 While fructose malabsorption can cause symptoms in anyone, those with Irritable Bowel Syndrome (IBS) or Inflammatory Bowel Disease (IBD) are particularly affected.
 While the prevalence of FM is the same in healthy populations and those with IBS & IBD, the experience of FM appears to be more intense in the latter group.
 This is probably due to the increased visceral sensitivity common in IBS and IBD patients.

-In fact, one of the most promising clinical approaches to treating IBS & IBD right now is something called the FODMAP diet.
+In fact, one of the most promising clinical approaches to managing IBS & IBD right now is the low-FODMAP diet.
 FODMAP stands for Fermentable Oligo-, Di- and Mono-saccharides And Polyols.
 These include:

 - fructose (fruits, honey, HFCS)